pro1tocol/Linux-Novice-Function/Archlinux/ArmInstall.md

-# This article mainly explains how to install the Archlinux system on the ARM device
+# This article mainly explains how to install the Archlinux on ARM device
 -----------------------------------------

 <div align="center">